maxjmartin/Oliver_Lang/README.md

 # Oliver
 An (experimental) interpreted programming language.
 Written in C++, and inspired by Python, Lisp, Forth, and Erlang.
-This was written in order to understand how programming languages can be implemented, and to learn how to effectivley program in C++.
+This was written in order to understand how programming languages can be implemented, and to learn how to effectively program in C++.

-The current implimentation is a rebuild of the initial design, which was fragile and pourly executed.
+The current implementation is a rebuild of the initial design, which was fragile and poorly executed.
 But that is how you learn.
 Create something, then improve it!

 The Current ToDo List:
 - Incorporate Modules in CMake.